 Assessing certification status on a frequent interval provides the public and credentialers trusted information about the diplomate; therefore, boards may make certification decisions more frequently than every five years.
-Policies that specify requirements for certification and the relevant periodicity will be established by each board.
+Policies that specify requirements for certification and the relevant periodicity must be established by the board.
 These policies require a decision to determine a diplomate's certification status (certified or not certified) at the established interval.

-The components used to make a certification decision in the board-determined interval may vary (e.g., knowledge assessment, case logs, peer review, improving health and health care activity).
-Boards may have some components of their continuing certification process that extends beyond five years.
+The components used to make a certification decision at the board-determined interval may vary (e.g., knowledge assessment, case logs, peer review, improving health and health-care activity).
+The board may have some components of its continuing certification process that extend beyond five years.

-14.4 Boards shall publicly display and clearly report a diplomate's certification status for each certification held.
-Boards shall change a diplomate's status if any requirements (either a performance or participation requirement) in their continuing certification programs are not met.
+14.4 The specialty board shall publicly display and clearly report a diplomate's certification status for each certification held.
+The specialty board shall change a diplomate's status if any requirement (either a performance or participation requirement) in its continuing certification programs is not met.
 Changes in the status of a certification shall be publicly displayed, including any disciplinary status.
-Boards shall use common categories for reporting the status of certification, with such categories being defined, used, and publicly displayed in the same way.
+The specialty board shall use common categories for reporting the status of certification, with such categories being defined, used, and publicly displayed in the same way.

-Boards have an obligation to the medical community and the public to display on their respective web sites the certification status for each diplomate including the date of initial certification, whether the diplomate is certified, and whether the diplomate is participating in continuing certification.
+The specialty board has an obligation to the medical community and the public to display on its website the certification status for each diplomate including the date of initial certification, whether the diplomate is certified, and whether the diplomate is participating in continuing certification.

-14.5 Boards shall provide diplomates with opportunities to address performance or participation deficits prior to the loss of a certification.
-Fair and sufficient warning, determined by each board, must be communicated that a certification might be at risk.
+14.5 The specialty board shall provide diplomates with opportunities to address performance or participation deficits prior to the loss of a certification.
+Fair and sufficient warning, determined by the board, shall be communicated to indicate that a certification might be at risk.

 Diplomates should receive early notification about the need to complete any component of the continuing certification program.
-Diplomates at risk for not meeting a performance standard should be notified of their deficit and be provided with information about approaches to meet the requirement.
-Boards should collaborate with specialty societies and other organizations to encourage the development of resources to address performance deficits.
+Diplomates at risk of not meeting a performance standard should be notified of their deficit and be provided with information about approaches to meet the requirement.
+The board should collaborate with specialty societies and other organizations to encourage the development of resources to address performance deficits.

-The timeline to address deficits should not extend the time a diplomate has to complete requirements (i.e., deficits must be addressed within the cycle they are due).
+The timeline to address deficits should not extend the time a diplomate has to complete requirements (i.e., deficits must be addressed within the cycle in which they are due).
 If a diplomate chooses not to address their deficits or is unsuccessful in doing so, the diplomate should be notified of the potential loss of certification.

-14.6 Boards shall define a process for regaining certification if the loss of certification resulted from not meeting a participation or performance standard.
+14.6 The specialty board shall define a process for regaining certification if the loss of certification resulted from not meeting a participation or performance standard.

-The boards should establish a pathway to regain certification following loss of certification due to a lack of participation in a continuing certification program or for not meeting a performance standard.
+The board should establish a pathway for individuals to regain certification following loss of certification due to a lack of participation in a continuing certification program or for not meeting a performance standard.

-14.7 Boards shall continually evaluate and improve their continuing certification program using appropriate data that includes feedback from diplomates and other stakeholders.
+14.7 The specialty board shall continually evaluate and improve its continuing certification program using appropriate data that includes feedback from diplomates and other stakeholders.

-Ongoing evaluation of continuing certification programs is critical for boards using a variety of metrics to guide program enhancements.
+Ongoing evaluation of continuing certification programs is critical for a board using a variety of metrics to guide program enhancements.
 Aspects should include assessing diplomate experience, the value of the program to diplomates, and whether diplomates are meeting the board's objectives.
-Feedback from other certification stakeholders such as professional societies, credentialers, hospitals and health systems, patients and the public should also be considered.
+The board should also consider feedback from other certification stakeholders such as professional societies, credentialers, hospitals and health-care systems, patients, and the public.

-14.8 Boards shall have a process by which non-time-limited certification holders can participate in continuing certification without jeopardizing their certification status.
+14.8 The specialty board shall have a process by which non-time-limited certification holders can participate in continuing certification without jeopardizing their certification status.